 You were lacking role models of self-care growing up

 You might not have had parents or other adult role models who demonstrated self-care to you.

 Using things like food, drugs, alcohol, or technology to unwind and take care of the self is not healthy.

 You’ve learned your needs are not important

-They might respond to us with statements which neglect our self-knowledge, like, “No, you don’t need that” or “you don’t know what you need.”
+They might respond to us with statements that neglect our self-knowledge, like, “No, you don’t need that” or “you don’t know what you need.”

 We learn about our needs in our relationships with romantic partners, our friendships, and our encounters with authorities.

-When those needs are negated or neglected, we learn that not only are our needs not important, but who we are isn’t important either.
+When those needs are negated or neglected, we learn that not only are our needs not important but who we are isn’t important either.

 You have low self-esteem and low self-worth

-More impactfully, these messages can affect the way we believe the world sees us, which, would be as very unimportant.
+More impactfully, these messages can affect the way we believe the world sees us, which, would be very unimportant.